Logic vs Emotions.

 But when it comes to anything within the emotional realm, she is completely lost.
-That’s how the brain with someone suffering from mental illness works.
+That’s how the brain of someone suffering from mental illness works.

 My wife has struggled with depression and anxiety and entire life.
 Because of that, she struggled with her emotions.

 In the past, it was rare that she had a day without feeling depressed.
 She struggled to understand her emotions.

 Emotions can be extremely overwhelming.
 She always questioned her decisions and tried to determine their origin in search of validation, she could make sense out of it all.

 Some people have serious trouble understanding where other people are coming from when they express their feelings.
 They may become frustrated and angry with the person who suffers from mental illness and judge them for not being able to understand.
 Logic vs emotions play a role.

-Some emotions are so overwhelming, that they immediately trigger fight or flight response.
+Some emotions are so overwhelming, that they immediately trigger a fight or flight response.